-Read our blog on differences between .NET Framework and .NET Core.
+Read our blog on .NET Framework vs .NET Core.

 Microservices and traditional monolithic architectures are only set to continue evolving at the same time.
 Ultimately, developers must make sure they understand how their specific use cases work and do their due diligence.

-Smaller companies may find it more efficient, quicker, and cheaper to start with a monolithic application, then migrate to microservices as soon as the product has matured enough.
-Microservices are ideal for large companies with millions of users, since they need scalability and availability that modular architecture can provide.
+Smaller companies may find it more efficient, quicker, and cheaper to start with a monolithic application, and then migrate to microservices as soon as the product has matured enough.
+Microservices are ideal for large companies with millions of users since they need the scalability and availability that modular architecture can provide.